Cyberpunk 2077 System Requirements

 Optimal Hardware Speculation

 The specifications used to power the PC that showcased the Cyberpunk 2077 demo at E3 2018 are pretty powerful by anyone’s standards but don’t represent, by any stretch of the imagination, a top-end machine, especially over 18-months later.
-Intel, NVIDIA, and AMD have all three released new products that outshine the hardware in CD Projekt Red’s build.
+Intel, NVIDIA, and AMD have all released new products that outshine the hardware in CD Projekt Red’s build.

 The game runs incredibly smoothly, and the settings are presumably on either high or ultra to showcase the Polish developer’s work.
 Frame rates are well above 60 FPS and are stable.
 Naturally, CD Projekt Red wanted Cyberpunk 2077 to look as good as possible for the occasion, so the specifications represent the optimal build for the game.